iLVL-Key/FFXI/addons/Helper/readme.md

 - `sparkolade_reminder_time` - Time the Sparkolade reminder will run.
   - Time must be a number in military time, ie 1730 instead of 530pm.
   - Defaults to 1200 if unable to determine time.
+  - `voices` - Randomly selects an active Helper to use for each alert.

 ## Changelog

+Version 1.5
+- Added Voices Mode.
+Will randomly select an active Helper to use for each alert.
+- Adjusted Sound effects to only play if the accompanying text is present.

 Version 1.4
 - Added Sparkolade reminder.
 A weekly reminder with the day and time able to be set by the user.
 Will play at login if day/time passes while logged out.